cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2010-08-07-apache-maven-profiles-order-in-multi-modules-projects.md

 The use case behind this article is very simple, as I have a a continuous build were:

-- 5 web applications have to be deployed into a remote tomcat in phase **pre-integration-test**,
+- 5 web applications have to be deployed into a remote tomcat in phase pre-integration-test,
-- 2 databases are created for test cases in phase **generate-test-resources**
+- 2 databases are created for test cases in phase generate-test-resources
-- 1 more database is created and needed for runtime, done in phase **pre-integration-test**
+- 1 more database is created and needed for runtime, done in phase pre-integration-test
-- One of these web applications is able to inject data into database using web services, a profile do this in a profile in phase **pre-integration-test**
+- One of these web applications is able to inject data into database using web services, a profile do this in a profile in phase pre-integration-test
-- Selenium test cases are run in phase **integration-test**
+- Selenium test cases are run in phase integration-test

 All these steps are done using several [Apache #Maven](http://maven.apache.org/) pom profiles.